-A nut-free paleo Chocolate Zucchini Bread that contains no high carb flours, which makes for a very satisfying snack.
-Perfect for school lunch-boxes.
-No one will even know they are eating vegetable and fruit in their slice of chocolate cake.
-Zucchini contains flavonoids which fight free radicals in the body and they are an excellent source of potassium and vitamin C. Keep your zucchini skins on as they are very high in fibre.
+This lovely and moist nut-free Chocolate bread is a great way to hide some vegetable and fruit into your families snack.
+This is a great treat to pack in school lunch-boxes.
+Zucchini contains flavonoids, which fight free radicals in the body and are an excellent source of potassium and vitamin C. Keep your zucchini skins on as they are very high in fibre.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

-Preheat oven to 160c.
+Preheat oven to 160c (fan-forced).
 Line the base and sides of a medium size loaf tin with baking paper.

-To a food processor add eggs, banana, coconut cream, honey, vanilla and apple cider vinegar.
-Blend for 8 seconds.
-Scrape down sides.
+Add the eggs, banana, maple syrup, coconut cream, vanilla and apple cider vinegar to a food processor.
+Blend for 10 seconds, then scrape down the sides.

-Add flaxseed, coconut flour, cacao, cinnamon, baking soda and salt.
-Blend for 15 seconds to combine well.
-Scrape down sides.
+Add the flaxseed, coconut flour, arrowroot, cacao, cinnamon, baking soda and salt.
+Blend for 15 seconds to combine well and scrape down the sides.

-Use a few sheets of paper towel to squeeze the excess liquid out of the grated zucchini.
-Add the zucchini and blend for a further 12 - 15 seconds, there shouldn't be any zucchini shreds visible.
+Use a few sheets of paper towel or a tea towel to squeeze the liquid out of the grated zucchini.
+Add the zucchini and blend for a further 12 - 15 seconds (there shouldn't be any zucchini shreds visible).

-Bake for 60 minutes or until a skewer inserted comes out clean.
-Allow to cool in the tin for 10 minutes, remove by lifting the baking paper and finish cooling on a wire rack.
+Bake for 60 - 65 minutes or until a skewer inserted comes out clean.
+Allow to cool in the tin for 15 minutes.
+Remove by lifting out by the baking paper and finish cooling on a wire rack.

 In a paleo diet it's best to eat bananas in moderation.
 They are excellent to use to naturally sweeten a recipe and then you can reduce or eliminate other sweeteners.
 Bananas are a very good source of vitamin B6, manganese, vitamin C, potassium, dietary fiber potassium, copper, so you can see they are healthy but I find it's best just no in large qualities due to their high natural sugars.